odddollar/Hertz-hunter/API.md

 > [!NOTE]
 >
 > Currently only `GET` requests are supported.
 When I was first developing this project I didn't realise how big it would get or how much interest there would be.
-As such I didn't put enough consideration into the overall project architecture and structure.
+As such I didn't put enough consideration into the overall project architecture or structure.
 Therefore I'm going to attempt a very significant rewrite of almost all the project's code.
 Once this is complete I'll start working on supporting `POST` requests to modify things like settings and calibration values.

 ## `GET /api/values`

-When the Wi-Fi hotspot is active scanning runs continuously in the background to update the internal list of RSSI values.
-When a `GET` request is sent to this endpoint it returns the most recent RSSI values in the following format:
+When the Wi-Fi hotspot is active scanning runs continuously in the background to update the internal list of signal strength values.
+When a `GET` request is sent to this endpoint it returns the most recent values in the following format:

 ```json
 {